peteclarkez/hassio-kdb/DOCS.md

-# Home Assistant Add-on: Git pull
+# Home Assistant Add-on: KDB Tick

+> This doc needs to be updated

 ## Installation